Nhlanhla-advocate/Horizon-e-commerce/README.md

 * Customers would want to see what other people think about the items in the website.

 -Customers can read what other people's views about the items in the store and see the stars they gave.

+3. Middleware
+* Customers will need to be logged in to be able to place their orders and purchase items.

+-Customers will input their username and password to log in.

+* Admins will special permission to add or change things.

+-Only admins can access to add new items or change what's already in store.

+*Customers may need the website to check if they are typing the right information, like their username, email and payment details.

+-The website will ensure a customer types their details correctly.